GangGreenTemperTatum/gcp-log-explorer/metrics/networksecurity/cloudarmorwaf.md

 ![image](https://github.com/GangGreenTemperTatum/gcp-log-explorer/assets/104169244/acc9c2a5-b8d1-4989-b96e-ad7a23301211)

+## Creating the Base Logging Query to Build From:

 - Therefore, this determines that metadata (via `labels`) only included by default are mainly related to `request_count`
 - We want to dig further and provide metrics and dashboards to give us insight
 - Using the [Log Metric Syntax doc](https://cloud.google.com/logging/docs/view/logging-query-language) we can build an advanced query to pull in the specific data we want to monitor: